stevemarple/RPiWirelessGateway/README.md

 # RPiWirelessGateway

-A wireless gateway for the Raspberry Pi wireless.
+A wireless gateway for the Raspberry Pi.

 ## Preliminary